2017 Auto Club 400: Radio

-MRN had the radio call for the race which was also simulcasted on Sirius XM NASCAR Radio.
+MRN had the radio call for the race which was also simulcasted on SiriusXM's NASCAR Radio channel.
 Joe Moore, Jeff Striegle and 2001 race winner Rusty Wallace called the race from the booth when the field was racing down the front stretch.
-Dan Hubbard called race from a billboard outside turn 2 when the field was racing through turns 1 and 2.
+Dan Hubbard called the race from a billboard outside turn 2 when the field was racing through turns 1 and 2.
 Kurt Becker called the race from a billboard outside turn 3 when the field was racing through turns 3 and 4.
 Alex Hayden, Winston Kelley and Steve Post worked pit road for MRN.